Mozu/arc-members-only-storefront/README.md

 Now that your application is uploaded and synced with Developer Center, install it in a sandbox using the "Install" button on the application's Developer Center homepage.
 It should begin working immediately.

 You can disable it in Action Management in your Settings menu.

+### Usage and Configuration

+The `path-config.json` file contains a default set of regular expressions for URL paths to include and exclude from the authentication gateway.
+If the `includePaths` array is empty, then

 ![members only](http://i.imgur.com/UTbfDwc.jpg)